Case Name: Stephanie Shaw v. Life Insurance Company of North America

 Summary: The Court granted Defendant LINA’s Motion for Summary Judgment: “In sum, the medical reports in the administrative record are not sufficient to show by a preponderance of the evidence that Shaw was unable to perform the material duties of her regular occupation.
 The only reports that support her claim are conclusory, and provide insufficient information concerning Shaw’s functional capacity.”

-Here is a PDF version of Shaw v.
-LINA available for download:
+Here is a PDF copy of the decision: Shaw v.
+LINA